vommidapuchinni/8bytes/README.md

 ## Infrastructure Lifecycle & Cost Management

+After successfully deploying and verifying the application on AWS, it is important to manage resources efficiently and avoid unnecessary costs.

 The AWS infrastructure was provisioned using Terraform and the application deployment was successfully verified.

-To follow responsible cloud usage practices and avoid unnecessary charges, the infrastructure was destroyed after validation: terraform destroy
+To follow responsible cloud usage practices and minimize charges, the infrastructure was destroyed after validation using: terraform destroy

 ![Terraform Destroy](screenshots/terrafromdestroy.png)
 ![Destroy Completed](screenshots/destroycompleted.png)

-Since the setup is fully automated using Infrastructure as Code, the environment can be recreated at any time.
+Since the setup is fully automated with Infrastructure as Code, the environment can be recreated at any time.
 I am prepared to redeploy the complete infrastructure live during evaluation if required.

 ## Final Outcome

-This project demonstrates a production-style DevOps workflow including:
+This project demonstrates a production-style DevOps workflow that covers the full lifecycle from setup to automation, including:

 1. Cloud Infrastructure Provisioning
 2. Secure AWS Networking
 3. Dockerized Application Deployment